protaskin/LowCDC-Win10x64/README.md

 The lowcdc.sys driver is developed by Osamu Tamura and published unchanged.
 The source code is available on [the author's site](#credits).

-The driver package supports the following devices:
+The following devices are supported:

 - AVR-CDC (`USB\VID_16C0&PID_05E1`),